Food and Nutrition – Major #5682

 3 units

-Effective Term: 2024 Spring Semester
+Effective Term: 2025 Fall Semester

 Nutrition and diet patterns throughout the life cycle play an integral role in physical health, emotional health, and the prevention of chronic disease.
 Students will study this relationship through learning about nutrients and their interactions in the human body.
 Nutrition will be discussed through the lens of different social, psychological, and cultural considerations.
 This course includes nutrient metabolic pathways in its course content.
-(A, CSU-GE, UC)
+(A, CSU, UC)

 FN 42